triadui/triadui-icons/CONTRIBUTING.md

-# Contributing to MUI-III
+# Contributing to TriadUI Icons

-Thank you for your interest in contributing to MUI-III!
+Thank you for your interest in contributing to TriadUI Icons!
 We welcome contributions from the community.

 ## Ways to Contribute